mvolkmann/MyUnixEnv/notes/Go01-Overview.md

 Go's characteristics at a glance include:

-- compiled to native binaries and libraries
+- a relatively small language that is easy to learn (the May 9, 2018 spec. is only 78 pages)
-- statically typed
+- statically typed which catches many errors at compile-time
-- high performance
 - provides type inference
 - performs garbage collection
 - supports concurrency with lightweight threads called "goroutines"
 - provides communication between goroutines using channels
-- supports networking operations
+- supports networking operations in the standard library
 - minimal support for object-oriented programming through structs with methods
+- does not support pointer arithmetic which contributes to simpler code
+- compiles quickly to native executables and libraries, not code that requires a virtual machine
+- high performance

+## Reasons to avoid Go

+Reasons some defaults choose not to use Go include:

+- Some developers dislike the community standards for Go such as using gofmt to format code.
+- Go does not currently support generic types which precludes some aspects of functional programming.

+Additional reasons related to systems programming include:

+- Some developers feel that C and C++ libraries are currently more mature than Go libraries.
+- Currently it is easier to find developers that have C and C++ experience than finding Go developers.
+- Go provides garbage collection and does not allow control of memory allocation/deallocation that is needed for real-time guarantees.
+- Go does not support pointer arithmetic which is needed for some types of applications.

 ## Memory Allocation

 The Go specification does not indicate the situations under which stack memory or heap memory are used.
 The primary Go implementation makes some choices based on the fact that allocating on the stack is generally faster than allocation on the heap.
 The builtin `new` function always allocates on the heap.

-## Reasons to use Go

-Some of the primary reasons developers choose to use Go include:

-- Go is a relatively small language that is easy to learn (the May 9, 2018 spec. is only 78 pages).
-- Go provides good type safety.
-- Go provides excellent support for asynchronous programming with goroutines and channels.
-- The Go standard library supports writing networking applications.
-- The Go compiler is fast.
-- Go generates native executables, not code that requires a virtual machine.
-- Executables produced by Go have good performance.
-- Go does not support pointer arithmetic and that contributes to simpler code.

-## Reasons to use C/C++/Rust instead of Go

-Some of the primary reasons developers choose not to use Go include:

-- TODO: Is Rust mature enough to be considered along side C and C++?
-- Go does not yet have a mature solution to manage package dependency versions for a project.
-- Go does not support generic types which precludes some aspects of functional programming.
-- Some developers feel that the C and C++ libraries are currently more mature than Go libraries.
-- Currently it is easier to find developers that have C and C++ experience than finding Go developers.
-- Go provides garbage collection and does not allow control of memory allocation/deallocation that is needed for real-time guarantees.
-- Go does not support pointer arithmetic.
-- Some developers object to community standards for Go like using gofmt to format code.

 ## Important Environment Variables